jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/techvolution_theater.md

 *[image goes here]*

-This illustration is doing something that prose has trouble with.
+This illustration is showing something hard to put into words.

 On the left side of the frame: a near-empty cinema.
 Visit the movie theater on most showtimes and this is what it looks like.
 A few slumped figures in the seats.
 Walk in on a Wednesday afternoon and you'll wonder if the projectionist is still employed.
 I was one, and I often wondered how much longer my job was going to last.